maisiesadler/search/index/README.md

 For each kgram, we then look in the kgram index to find any matching documentIDs.
 We then look to find any documentIDs that appear as a match for each kgram.
 If there are any matches, we look them up in the dictionary of documentIDs to tokens.
 If it is indeed a match, we return the documentID-count result.

+The kgram index allows for wildcard searches, it will process the word into kgrams around the wildcard and search for those.
+For example a search for `in*x` will create kgrams `$in` and `x$i`.
+The term `index` would appear in the results for the kgram search and be returned as a match.